UT-ADL/autoware_mini/nodes/planning/local/README.md

 # Local plannning

-## local_planner
+## speed_local_planner

-The `LocalPlanner` node is responsible for generating a local path that can be followed by the vehicle, using the smoothed_path as a reference.
-The local path is generated based on the current position of the vehicle and the surrounding environment, such as detected objects, traffic lights, and stop lines.
-Local planner changes the velocities of the smoothed_path depending on the detected objects and traffic lights.
+The `speed_local_planner` node is responsible for generating a local path that can be followed by the vehicle, using the smoothed_path as a reference.
+The local path is generated based on the current position of the vehicle and the surrounding environment, such as detected objects, traffic lights, and stop lines. `speed_local_planner` changes only the speeds of the smoothed_path depending on the detected objects and traffic lights.

 #### Parameters